TheParadox543/MalankaraOrthodoxLiturgica/README.md

 - 📜 **Scrollable & Navigable** – Easily navigate between prayer sections with next/previous buttons.
 - 📱 **Landscape Mode for Larger Text** – If the font size is large, the screen switches to landscape mode for better visibility.
 - 🕰️ **Pray Now** – Automatically navigate to the appropriate prayer based on the current time of day.
 - 📖 **Bible Integration** – Read Bible passages and excerpts within the app, alongside prayers where relevant.
+- 📅 **Liturgical Calendar Integration** - View the Malankara Orthodox Church's liturgical calendar for feasts, fasts, and special occasions.

 ---